Arizona Democrats censure Sinema for not ensuring ‘the health of our democracy’

 “This should not be a partisan issue, the duty to protect our most fundamental right to vote is one that we all share,” Ms Terán said in a statement.
 “We were counting on Senator Sinema to fight for Arizona, find a path forward, and protect our democracy, but on this issue she has fallen short.
 Right now, Arizona is ground-zero for the modern-day fight for voting rights, and we don’t have any time to waste.”

-Arizona Republicans ordered a partisan review of millions of ballots in the state after the 2020 election, they almost entirely removed the permanent early voting list in the state, meaning that ballots will no longer be sent by default to voters who haven’t used the system.
+Arizona Republicans ordered a partisan review of millions of ballots in the state after the 2020 election and they almost entirely removed the permanent early voting list in the state, meaning that ballots will no longer be sent by default to voters who haven’t used the system.

+“Any reservoir of goodwill that she had is gone,” said Representative Ruben Gallego, an Arizona Democrat who may challenge Sinema from the left.

 Register for free to continue reading